Distill-then-Replace: Efficient Task-Specific Hybrid Attention Model Construction: Experiments

-We begin by evaluating the performance of the best hybrid model across various linear attention variants, as shown in Tables \ref{tab1}, \ref{tab2}, and \ref{tab3}, using different pretrained base models(Qwen2.5-1.5B, Llama-3.2-3B-Instruct and Llama-3.1-8B-Instruct).
-In each table, $P_{\text{base}}$ and $P_{\text{best}}$ denote the performance of the base and searched best hybrid models on each test dataset, respectively; $\#Rep$ is the number of replaced layers to linear attention.
+We begin by evaluating the performance of the best hybrid model across various linear attention variants, as shown in Table \ref{tab1}, using different pretrained base models(Qwen2.5-1.5B, Llama-3.2-3B-Instruct and Llama-3.1-8B-Instruct). $\mathcal{P}_{\text{base}}$ and $\mathcal{P}_{\text{best}}$ denote the performance of the base and searched best hybrid models on each test dataset, respectively; $\#R$ is the number of replaced layers to linear attention.
 The performance in \textbf{bold} indicates that the searched hybrid model matches or exceeds the pretrained base model on the corresponding task.

-The results show that the searched best hybrid models match or even exceed the performance of the base model in the majority of cases—a finding that may appear counterintuitive at first glance.
-However, careful analysis reveals a plausible explanation: full-attention layers often contain redundant or task-irrelevant information across the model depth.
-In contrast, the linear attention modules via blockwise local distillation from the pretrained backbone can encode distilled, task-adapted representations that are, in some cases, more effective for specific downstream tasks.
-By strategically interleaving full-attention and linear modules through greedy, validation-guided layer replacement, our method constructs a hybrid architecture that leverages the complementary strengths of both mechanisms, thereby preserving or even enhancing performance on the target task.